 The day camp has grown from 20 campers to 350 campers per week.
 Groups rent the facility on Saturdays and school and home school groups utilize the facility May through August.
 Families and bus groups enjoy the exciting dinner shows, performed in the fall and winter months.

-Since 1971 the Rotz family has grown to include 5 children and three grandchildren who are all actively involved in the camp.
+Since 1971 the Rotz family has grown to include 5 children and five grandchildren who are all actively involved in the camp.

 1971: The Rotz Family purchased the 32 acres known as the Turner Farm.